Frank Chikane: Career

 In late 1989, agents of the apartheid government attempted to assassinate Chikane by lacing his underwear with Paraoxon.
-Two of the suspects were former Police Minister Adriaan Vlok and his then police chief Johan van der Merwe.
+Two of the suspects were former Police Minister Adriaan Vlok and his then-police chief Johan van der Merwe.
 Each of them received suspended 10-year prison sentences.
 Vlok sought forgiveness from Rev. Chikane in 2006 by washing his feet.

 From 1987 to 1994, Chikane was secretary general of the SACC.
 In 1995, he earned a master of public administration from the Harvard Kennedy School.
 From 1997 on, Chikane has been a member of the African National Congress' National Executive Committee.
 Since 1999, Chikane has been the Director General of the presidency of South Africa under Thabo Mbeki.
 He was also a consulting advisor for Presidents Kgalema Motlanthe and Jacob Zuma.
 He is currently the President of AFM International, an international religious body formed to promote the image of the Apostolic Faith Mission worldwide and to coordinate fellowship between AFM national churches in all countries.

-He recently published politically-charged articles in The Star, a Johannesburg-based daily newspaper.
-These articles served as a memoir of his time in government and were dubbed "The Chikane Files".
+In July 2010, Chikane published a series of eight articles which served as a memoir of his time in government and detailed what happened behind the scenes within the ANC and government during the removal of Thabo Mbeki as South African President in September 2008 and the shaky transition that followed.
+The articles appeared in several Independent newspapers and were dubbed "The Chikane Files".
+In March 2012, Chikane's book Eight Days in September: The Removal of Thabo Mbeki was published along the same theme, as well as exploring Mbeki's legacy.